Richard Pratt (businessman): Carlton Football Club President

 On 8 February 2007, he was appointed President of the Carlton Football Club, after being elected by the board of the club, when he replaced Graham Smorgon.
 In his tenure as Carlton Football Club President, Pratt was largely responsible for overseeing major changes at Carlton Football Club, which would help put the club back on track to become a powerhouse again where Pratt was also largely responsible for bringing in major sponsor Hyundai and for helping the Blues crack 40,000 members for the first time.
 One of the other major changes to the club's administration in Pratt's tenure as President of the club was the appointment of Steven Icke as General Manager of Football Operations and the appointment of former CEO of Collingwood Football Club, Greg Swann as the CEO of Carlton Football Club.
 The club also returned to a stable off-field position during Pratt's presidency.

-On 20 June 2008, the Carlton Football Club announced that Richard Pratt would stand aside from the club until the charges of giving false and misleading evidence to the ACCC hearing were resolved.
+On 20 June 2008, the Carlton Football Club announced that Pratt would stand aside from the club until the charges of giving false and misleading evidence to the ACCC hearing were resolved.
 Stephen Kernahan then took over and replaced Pratt as President of the Carlton Football Club.

 Personal life

-In 1959, Richard Pratt married Jeanne (née Lasker), a journalist, who was also a Jewish immigrant from Poland, born in the town of Łowicz in 1936, and before their marriage lived in Sydney.
+In 1959, Pratt married Jeanne (née Lasker), a journalist, who was also a Jewish immigrant from Poland, born in the town of Łowicz in 1936, and before their marriage lived in Sydney.
 After the success of Visy Industries, they enjoyed a lavish lifestyle, with a private jet and a range of apartments, including a penthouse at the Sherry-Netherland Hotel in New York City; their main home was the historic mansion Raheen, in the Melbourne suburb of Kew, the former residence of Roman Catholic Archbishop Daniel Mannix.
 The Pratts have had three children, Anthony, Heloise Waislitz, who was married to businessman and Collingwood Football club Vice President Alex Waislitz, and Fiona Geminder.

 Another daughter, Paula, was born in 1997 to his longtime mistress, socialite Shari-Lea Hitchcock.
 In 2000, this affair became the subject of widespread media attention owing to a court case involving Ms Hitchcock and a nanny hired to look after her daughter.
 At the time, Pratt was accused of trying to pay hush money to the nanny who had launched legal action against Ms Hitchcock.

 Pratt was the godfather of Deborah Beale, who is the former wife of Bill Shorten and daughter of Julian Beale.

-After a well-publicised battle with prostate cancer, Richard Pratt died at his Kew residence on 28 April 2009, the day after all charges against him had been dropped due to his ill health.
+After a well-publicised battle with prostate cancer, Pratt died at his Kew residence on 28 April 2009, the day after all charges against him had been dropped due to his ill health.